yashpatel5400/CurveTorch/sphinx/README.md

 ## Building

-From the `botorch/sphinx` directory, run `make html`.
+From the `curvetorch/sphinx` directory, run `make html`.

-Generated HTML output can be found in the `botorch/sphinx/build` directory.
-The main index page is: `botorch/sphinx/build/html/index.html`
+Generated HTML output can be found in the `curvetorch/sphinx/build` directory.
+The main index page is: `curvetorch/sphinx/build/html/index.html`

 ## Structure

 `source/index.rst` contains the main index.
-The API reference for each module lives in its own file, e.g. `models.rst` for the `botorch.models` module.
+The API reference for each module lives in its own file, e.g. `models.rst` for the `curvetorch.models` module.